We offer tailored School Age Support as part of our Inclusion and Intervention Team Service

 Eligibility

-There is no eligibility - every school in West Northamptonshire has been allocated a linked worker.
+There is no eligibility criteria - we are working with a linked school model.
+Each mainstream school in West Northants has been allocated a linked school worker from IIST.

 If an assessment for an Education, Health and Care Plan has been completed but a plan is not issued, you may request a Moving Forwards meeting to explore next steps.